cisagov/Malcolm/docs/aws.md

 * Create the load balancer and access Malcolm's web interface
     * The `LOGSTASH_HOSTNAME` and `FILEBEAT_HOSTNAME` commands below can be ignored if you did not configure allowing incoming TCP connections from remote sensors.
-    * If using only the automatically-generated ALB hostnames to connect to Malcolm
+    * If using only the automatically-generated ALB hostnames to connect to Malcolm:
         * Apply [`99-ingress-aws-alb.yml.example`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/99-ingress-aws-alb.yml.example)

         ```bash